DSACMS/repo-scaffolder/tier3/{{cookiecutter.project_slug}}/.github/ISSUE_TEMPLATE/outside_collaborator_request.md

 ## Request an outside collaborator to be added to repository

-For individuals that are not members of the DSACMS GitHub organization, these outside collaborators can request access to a repository.
+For individuals that are not members of the {{ cookiecutter.project_org }} GitHub organization, these outside collaborators can request access to a repository.
 Fill out this issue to file the request or make a pull request to the `COMMUNITY.md` file, then a repository admin will grant access.

 ### Information Required